ov-integrations/upsource_sync/README.md

   + when creating a review, XXX label depending on the type of code will be added
   + when concern raised, !XXX label related to this reviewer will be added, XXX label will be removed
   + label "work in progress" is added when the Issue status changed back to "In Process"
-  + label "current release" is added when started UAT release and lasts 2 weeks, after which it is deleted
+  + label "current release" is added, when related Issue targeted for the next release

 To start integration, you need to fill file settings.json, example:
 ```